-#1) Shrinks The Auditory Cortex
+#1) Drinking Alcohol Shrinks The Auditory Cortex

-- Excessive alcohol consumption can shrink the auditory cortex, which limits your ability to process sounds – and ultimately hear them.
+The auditory cortex is the part of the brain that's responsible for processing sounds.
+In other words, it turns the sound signals from your ears into the words, music and other sounds that you hear.
+Excessive alcohol consumption can shrink the auditory cortex, which limits your ability to process sounds – and ultimately hear them.

-#2) Damages Auditory Hair Cells
+#2) Drinking Alcohol Damages Auditory Hair Cells - Permanently

-#3) Causes Ringing In Your Ears
+#3) Drinking Alcohol Causes Ringing In Your Ears (Tinnitus)

 Drinking alcohol increases blood flow to the inner ear, which can cause tinnitus – a ringing, buzzing or swooshing sound in the ears.
 This condition can resolve itself in a few hours, but can still be quite annoying while it is present.
 Excessive drinking on a regular basis can lead to permanent tinnitus.

-#4) Creates “Cocktail Deafness”
+#4) Drinking Alcohol Creates “Cocktail Deafness”

-Hearing health professionals have coined the term “Cocktail Deafness” to describe noise-induced hearing loss that can occur when drinking in a loud bar or nightclub.
+Hearing health professionals have coined the term “Cocktail Deafness” to describe noise-induced hearing loss that can occur when drinking alcohol in a loud bar or nightclub.

-#5) Puts You Off Balance
+#5) Drinking Alcohol Puts You Off Balance